 Dance is a form of cultural expression that includes various elements, forms and styles.
 From ancient and folk dance to ballets, modern contemporary movements or jazz dance, dance emerges from unique social and cultural contexts.
 Through exploration and analysis, this lesson will address the causal influences and relationships between specific dance expressions and their socio-cultural contexts.

-- Understand dance as a form of cultural expression and identity
+- Recognize dance as a form of cultural expression and identity

-- Recognize the elements of dance and their relationships
+- List the elements of dance and their relationships

 - Identify the social significance of dance

 - Analyze the cultural components and meanings embedded in dance

 Understanding dance begins with the ability to recognize the various elements within dance and their interactions and relationships.
 By utilizing the elements of dance, people are able to communicate meanings, ideas, and emotions through the movement or a body or bodies.

 The elements of dance are foundational concepts and terms used to identify and describe different movements of dance as an artistic practice.